JulienBacquart/MTW-MeSH-wiki/MeSH-Annual-Updates.md

+> You can update more often if required - just repeat the steps.

-1. Export the annual datasets - ie. UMLS TSV, MARC etc.
+1. Export required datasets from MTW - ie. UMLS TSV, MARC etc.

 2. Backup your <**mesh**> dataset using Fuseki interface